-As we approach the public hearings before the Planning Commission and City Council regarding the redevelopment of the former City Hall property located at 3300 Newport Boulevard and 475 32nd Street, the community has raised several questions regarding the land use entitlement process.
+As we progress through the the public process regarding the redevelopment of the former City Hall property located at 3300 Newport Boulevard and 475 32nd Street, the community has raised several questions regarding the land use entitlement process.
 Staff has prepared an information sheet in response to the most frequently asked questions.
-Lido House Hotel Entitlement FAQ
+Lido House Hotel Entitlement FAQ.

 With the relocation of City Hall to the new Civic Center in Newport Center, the City has been planning for the re-use of the former City Hall Complex located in Lido Village at the corner of Newport Boulevard and 32nd Street.
 The 4.25 acre site provides an excellent opportunity achieve the goals of the City to revitalize Lido Village for the benefit of the entire community.
 The City has undergone an extensive planning effort and the proposed Lido House Hotel is a significant step toward an updated and exciting future for Lido Village and the entire City.
 RD Olson has brought together an exceptionally qualified team to fullfill the Lido Village vision by providing unique destination hotel experience that will serve visitors and residents alike.